 This week's fallers have been dominated by the mining sector, as doubts concerning the strength of the Chinese economy continue to put pressure on metal and mineral prices.
 Rio Tinto, one of the FTSE's diversified mining giants, saw its price slip by 137 pence (4.5%) to 2,900 pence.
 Rio Tinto's price had been doing well from early December, but since a high of 3,872 pence in February, it has slumped by 25%.

 Dividends form a core part of many a successful long-term portfolio.
-Whether you need that income to live on, or you want to reinvest it for the long term, there's nothing wrong with collecting robust and attractive payouts.
+Whether you need that income to live on, or want to reinvest it for the long term, there's nothing wrong with collecting robust and attractive payouts.
 And that's what the Fool's top U.K. analysts have been looking for.

 The Motley Fool is helping Britain invest.
 Better.
 And with the economy so uncertain, we're urging everyone to read "10 Steps to Making a Million in the Market" -- it may transform your wealth.
 Click here now to request your free, no-obligation copy.

 - The One U.K. Share Warren Buffett Loves

 - Eight Stocks Held by Britain's Super Investor

 - The Market's Top Sectors